svolokh/MarNEO/README.md

 - Visual Studio 2022
 - Python 3.7 (or later but pretrained versions might not work in later versions)
-- A Nientedo Rom Image (NES File) for each game you want to play Testing only in Windows 10/11
+- A Nintendo Rom Image (NES File) for each game you want to play

+*Building was only tested in Windows 10/11.*

 ## Installation